tongueroo/forger/lib/templates/default/README.md

 ## EC2 Box

-Edit the `config/settings.yml` with an `s3_folder` so that forger can upload scripts to s3 as part of the creation process.
-These scripts are then made accessible to your user-data script with the `extract_scripts` helper.
-Check out the generated `app/user_data/layouts/default.sh` to see an example of it.
-It just downloads the scripts in `app/scripts` to the `/opt/folder`.
-To see the `extract_scripts` generated script you can run create with the `--noop` command.
-An example is provided below.

 To create an AWS EC2 instance you can run:

     forger create box

 This launches an instance.

 Note, you can run forger with `--noop` mode to preview the user-data script that the instance will launch with:

     forger create box --noop

+## S3 App Scripts

+The generated starter project creates some example `app/scripts` files.
+The `app/scripts` are disabled until you configure the `s3_folder` setting `config/settings.yml` the `s3_folder` setting.

+The `app/scripts` files get uploaded to s3 as part of the `forger create` command.
+You can use it in conjunction with the `extract_scripts` helper method in your user-data file.
+The `extract_scripts` helper generates a snippet of bash code that downloads and untars the files so user-data has access to the scripts.
+The scripts are extracted to `/opt/scripts` by default.

+You can also specify the `--s3-folder` option as part of the `forger new` command to spare you from manually editing `config/settings.yml`.

 ### CloudWatch Support

 You can also have forger insert a script to the generated user-data script that sends logs to CloudWatch with the `--cloudwatch` option.

     forger create box

-It is useful to verfiy that the instance has launched and completed its bootstraping scripting successfully with cloudwatch.
+It is useful to verify that the instance has launched and completed its bootstrapping scripting successfully with cloudwatch.
 The command above should show you a cloudwatch log url to visit.
 Here's an example with the output filtered to put the focus on the cloudwatch log message:

     $ forger create box --cloudwatch
     ...